Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to reconfigure the device or cause a denial-of-service condition.
+Successful exploitation of this vulnerability could allow an attacker to execute code remotely with specially crafted malicious packets or by using a self-made library to bypass security checks.

 3. TECHNICAL DETAILS